Laura Fuentes

 3. Using a Pastry Bag

-If you have a pastry bag, this method is worth mentioning.
-It’s an easy way to give the deviled eggs a polished look, and if you want to get decorative, use the starred piping tip!
+If you have a pastry bag, it’s an easy way to give the deviled eggs a polished look, and if you want to get decorative, use the starred piping tip!

 1. Place the piping tip into the open corner of the pastry bag.